 The following services require both individual and entity regulation:

-Conveyancing and Probate services are classed as reserved services that can only be carried out by an individual with the relevant practice rights to gain authorisation and through firms with the appropriate regulation (entity regulation required under the Legal Services Act).
+Conveyancing and Probate services are classed as reserved activities that can only be carried out by an individual who has been authorised for the relevant practice rights and through firms with the appropriate regulation (entity regulation required under the Legal Services Act).

-Provision of independent Criminal, Family or Civil litigation services
+Provision of independent Civil, Criminal or Family litigation services

 Ancillary litigation services require relevant practice rights to authorise the individual and they must also be carried out by a firm with the appropriate entity regulation.